 Hardiness Zone: USDA Hardiness Zones 4 – 9

 When starting several plants, it is more common to use root cuttings.
-These are 2 to 6 inches (5 to 15 cm) lengths of root which are planted horizontally 2 to 8 inches (5 to 20 cm) deep.
+These are 2 to 6 inches (5 to 15 cm) lengths of the root, which are planted horizontally 2 to 8 inches (5 to 20 cm) deep.
 Plant shallow in clay soil and deeper in sandy soils.

 You can also grow Comfrey from crown cuttings, but these will be more expensive.
 A crown cutting will include several eyes and may grow faster than root cuttings.
 However, the difference is negligible.
 Crown cuttings are planted 3 to 6 inches (7.5 to 15 cm) deep.